 Directed by Mark Robson

 Val Lewton may be the only Hollywood producer inspired to base two period costume movies on classic artworks.
 It doesn’t seem likely that the titles for Isle of the Dead and Bedlam were suggested by the studio.
-Val Lewton had initially blanched when actor Boris Karloff was assigned to his unit — he worried that a star would want to share control of the project.
+Val Lewton had initially blanched when actor Boris Karloff was assigned to his unit — he worried that a star would exert unwanted control.
 Lewton instead found Karloff a willing collaborator, excited to act in dramas more sophisticated than those being offered him by other studios.
 Their terrific The Body Snatcher is a refined classic with one of Karloff’s very best screen performances.

 Lewton’s horror career came to an end with Bedlam, an accurate and spirited historical recreation that shows his great skill with period pictures.
 It’s too bad that those kinds of films weren’t a growing trend in the late 1940s — when Lewton attempted a contemporary comedy at MGM he stumbled badly.
 Lewton’s phenomenal burst of creativity was partly a result of wartime conditions — the studio had too much on its agenda to micro-manage his little B-Picture office, partly made of cast-off personnel from the discredited Orson Welles unit.